amrit123456789/neural-machine-translation/README.md

 # Intro
 # Neural Machine Translation

-Welcome to your first programming assignment for this week!

 I have built a Neural Machine Translation (NMT) model to translate human readable dates ("25th of June, 2009") into machine readable dates ("2009-06-25").
 You will do this using an attention model, one of the most sophisticated sequence to sequence models.